eea/eionet.rod3/README.md

 Building a Docker image
 -----------------------

 It is possible to build, test and push a Docker image of Eionet DataLake to EEA's Docker registry.
 To do so you activate the `docker` profile.
 The `install` goal will do a test start up of the container.
-The `docker:push` will push the Docker image to dockerrepo.eionet.europa.eu:5000.
+The `docker:push` will push the Docker image to Docker Hub as `eeacms/rod`.
 ```
 mvn -Pdocker install docker:push
 ```